Great Things To Do in the Galapagos Islands

 Galapagos Hawk on Fernandina Island Galapagos

-If you’re lucky, you can also get eyeball to eyeball the regal Galapagos Hawk.
-It’s so fearless, it won’t even flinch when a human gets within inches of its personal space.
+You can also get eyeball-to-eyeball with the regal Galapagos Hawk if you’re lucky.
+It’s so fearless it won’t even flinch when a human gets within inches of its personal space.

 And, of course, you’ll see the ubiquitous sea lions: some young ‘uns waiting weeks for Mom to return from her fishing trips.